edgedb/edgedb-net/docs/index.rst

 .. note::

-  For more information on how EdgeDB types are mapped to .NET types, refer to the documentation on :ref:`datatypes <edgedb-dotnet-datatypes>`.
+  For more information on how Gel types are mapped to .NET types, refer to the documentation on :ref:`datatypes <gel-dotnet-datatypes>`.

-.. _edgedb-dotnet-types-cardinality:
+.. _gel-dotnet-types-cardinality:

 Cardinality and return types
 ----------------------------

-Cardinality is exposed as different methods in the ``EdgeDBClient``.
+Cardinality is exposed as different methods in the ``GelClientPool``.
 This means you will need to specify which cardinality you want in your query by using what's given in the table below: